 A high-angle kayak stroke is quite vertical.
 It’s for speed and power.
 Whitewater kayakers and aggressive, fast kayakers use high-angle strokes much of the time.

 High-angle kayak blades are designed to move a lot of water with each stroke.
-The blades are shorter and wider than low-angle paddles.
-They’re designed to catch and hold the water, propelling your kayak forward faster.
+The blades are wider and sometimes shorter than low-angle paddles.
+They’re designed to catch and hold the water, propelling your kayak forward faster and with more power.

 High-angle blades suit kayakers who: